 The following steps can help prevent MOH:

-- avoiding the use of codeine
+- avoiding the use of codeine and opioids

 - using preventive medications for a chronic migraine